george-carlin/abroaders/README.md

 ### Cells

-- If a cell is rendered directly from a controller (i.e. it's conceptually equivalent to a Rails view, as opposed to a Rails partial), its name should match the name of the controller action.
-E.g. travel_plans#index should render `TravelPlans::Cell::Index`.
-Otherwise use a descriptive name that won't be confused with a controller action (so no RESTful verbs).
+- There are essentially two types of cells: 'high level' ones which contain all the HTML for a given page and which are rendered from the controller using `render cell(Cell)`, and 'lower level' ones which render smaller fragments of HTML and text and which will be used internally by the higher level cells.
+  The different between the two is basically the same as the difference between a view in a partial in Rails.
+Perhaps we should have namespaced our cells separately to reflect this, but it's too late to bother now.
+For the purposes of this guide I'll call them 'view cells' and 'partial cells'.

+- A cell's "model" is the first argument that it gets passed, which can be anything and which is available in the cell as `model`.
+Its "options" are the second argument when rendering, which must be a hash (or nil).

+- By convention, view cells should take a Trailblazer Result object as their model.
+They can pull out whatever information they need from the result themselves.
+Following this convention simplifies our controllers means that all our cells have a consistent API, and it means that if we change something about how the result object works then it's much less likely that we'll need to change the controller.

+- Partial cells can use model whatever you want, but it should generally be an ActiveRecord model.
+If the cell only needs to use a particular attribute of a model, pass in the whole model anyway:

+        # GOOD
+        # app/concepts/user/cell/show.erb
+        <%= email %>

+        # app/concepts/user/cell/show.rb
+        def email
+          model.email.nil? ?
+'None provided' : model.email
+        end

+        # rendering
+        cell(User::Cell::Show, user)

+        # BAD
+        # app/concepts/user/cell/show.erb
+        <%= email %>

+        # app/concepts/user/cell/show.rb
+        def email
+          options[:email].nil? ?
+'None provided' : options[:email]
+        end

+        # rendering
+        cell(User::Cell::Show, nil, email: user.email)

+  The above 'bad' example isn't terrible, but what if we need to use not just the user's email but 3 or 4 of its attributes?
+That quickly results in a lot of ugly boilerplate every time we want to render the cell.
+And what if the requirements later change and we need to use a bunch of extra attributes from the user, or something about the user changes and we need to update how we get its email?
+If each attribute is being passed in individually, the API is extremely fragile and will require changes in multiple places every time the requirements change.
+By passing in the whole user object, then it's likely that all future changes can be safely handled within the cell itself's code.

+  This is in line with Trailblazer's approach of passing the entire `params` hash into each operation rather than extracting a subset of the params within the controller.

-- Generally, the cell should accept an object that matches the outermost part of its name.
+- Generally, a partial cell should accept an object that matches the outermost part of its name.
 E.g. if the cell is called `TravelPlan::Cell::FurtherInformation`, it should be called like `TravelPlan::Cell::FurtherInformation.(travel_plan)`, rather than `TravelPlan::Cell::FurtherInformation.(travel_plan.further_information)`.
   I've found it's easier to use this blanket approach and let the cell get the precise data it needs from the `model` than to create cells with a more complex API that inevitably requires a bunch of boilerplate every time the cell is called.

 - Remember that, unlike Rails views, Cells don't escape HTML automatically, so make sure that all user-generated content is escaped before it gets displayed on the page.
 See [HTML Escaping](http://trailblazer.to/gems/cells/api.html#html-escaping) in the Cells docs.

 ## Rails